 To provide basic information regarding each NARST applicant, please provide basic information regarding your desire to become a nominee for the upcoming NARST election.
 A potential candidate or their nominator should include completed documents listed below in the nomination packet.
-A completed packet (submitted as one pdf file) must be delivered to the NARST Executive Director.
+A completed packet (submitted as one pdf file) must be delivered to the NARST Executive Director by the due date.